 “If we are creating ourselves all the time, then it is never too late to begin creating the bodies we want instead of the ones we mistakenly assume we are stuck with.” – Deepak Chopra

-Bunions are caused by a misalignment of the bones in the feet, which cause a protrusion on the metatarsophalangeal joint.
-Surgical methods can be used to remove this protrusion .
-The surgery is planned in detail by your surgeon, and once the procedure is completed, as a patient, you will either be taken to a recovery room for observation then be allowed to return to your home with key hole techniques.
+Bunions are caused by a misalignment in the feet, which cause a protrusion on the metatarsophalangeal joint.
+Usually surgical methods are used to remove this protrusion, and there is a six week post operational recovery period.
+The surgery is planned in detail by your surgeon, and once the procedure is completed, as a patient, you will either be taken to a recovery room for observation, or simply be allowed to return to your home.

 Your orthopaedic surgeon will make a series of assessments depending on what type of anaesthetic was used in the surgery.
 The following parameters will also be monitored by your surgeon, just to ensure that everything is well:

 - Foot Blood Circulation